raj03kumar/Data-Structures-and-Algorithm/README.md

             Mark the square as visited and push into queue.
     3. Stop the traversal, when you reached 100.

+Q. Surrounded Regions?
+Given a 2D board containing 'X' and 'O'.
+Capture all regions surrounded by 'X'.
+A region is captured by flipping all 'O's into 'X' in that surrounded region.

+IDEA: We find the 'O's which we can't capture.
+1. Traverse the 'O' components around the edges of the grid and change it to '*'
+2. Remaining 'O' components will be surrounded regions that can be captured.
+3. Change the '*' back to 'O'.

 ------------------------------------DYNAMIC PROGRAMMING-------------------------------------------
 Properties of Dynamic Programming:
 1. Optimal Substructure: If we can write a recurrence relation, then a problem is said to have optimal substructure.
 2. Overlapping Subproblem: If our subproblems repeat, then a problem is said to have overlapping subproblem.
+For this we have to make a recursion tree and check.
 For example: if we have to compute fibonacci of 4. then we can use recurrence relation.
 And also we have to find fibonacci of some numbers again and again so we don't compute then again. we store and use it.
 So fibonacci follows both the properties.

 Ways to handle Overlapping Subproblem: